pcshen0828/test-issues/.github/ISSUE_TEMPLATE/general.md

 ---
-name: General issue
+name: General request
-about: Propose a refactoring suggest not related to bugs or features.
+about: Propose a refactoring suggestion to improve code quality.
+Not related to bugs or features.

 ---